 Under the Management Services Agreement, the Company will be obligated to pay a management fee to and, subject to certain conditions, reimburse the costs and out-of-pocket expenses of our Manager incurred on behalf of the Company in connection with the provision of services to the Company.
 Similarly, our businesses will be obligated to pay fees to and reimburse the costs and expenses of our Manager pursuant to any offsetting management services agreements entered into between our Manager and one of our businesses, or any transaction services agreements to which such businesses are a party.
 In addition, our Manager, as holder of the Allocation Interests, will be entitled to receive profit allocations and may be entitled to receive the put price.
 While it is difficult to quantify with any certainty the actual amount of any such payments in the future, we do expect that such amounts could be substantial.
-See the section entitled "Certain Relationships and Related Party Transactions" for more information about these payment obligations of the Company obligations, prior to the payment of distributions to shareholders.
+See the section entitled "Certain Relationships and Related Party Transactions" for more information about these payment obligations of the Company.
+The management fee, profit allocation and put price will be payment obligations of the Company and, as a result, will be paid, along with other Company obligations, prior to the payment of distributions to shareholders.
 As a result, the payment of these amounts may significantly reduce the amount of cash flow available for distribution to our shareholders.